Afghan Border Police (ABP)

 Books on Afghanistan

 The Afghan Border Police (ABP) is responsible for the protection of Afghanistan's border.
 The ABP is the first line of defence along the border and at border crossings.
 Afghanistan has over 3,400 miles of international border - most of it vast desert or high mountains.
-The ABP is part of the Afghan National Police (ANP) and comes under the control of the Ministry of Interior (MoI).
-1.
+The ABP was part of the Afghan National Police (ANP) and came under the control of the Ministry of Interior (MoI).
+1. In late December 2017 the government of Afghanistan announced that the ABP would come under the Ministry of Defense.

 The Afghan Border Police have a difficult mission - especially along the 1,500 mile Pakistan border which is home to bandits, various tribes, smugglers, and . . . of course . . . the insurgents.
 The insurgents can move back and forth across the border at will - moving men, supplies, weapons, explosives, money, and equipment from Pakistan into Afghanistan.
 In addition, insurgents move across into Pakistan to escape coalition military operations along the border and to rest and refit in their sanctuary camps.